Laurel Falls

 How is the Smokies working to provide a high-quality experience in America's busiest national park?

-Access trail: Laurel Falls Trail
+Access Trail: Laurel Falls Trail

 Trailhead: From Sugarlands Visitor Center, turn toward Cades Cove on Little River Road and drive 3.5 miles to the trailhead where there are parking areas on both sides of the road.

-Trail Notes: The roundtrip distance to the waterfall is 2.6 miles and the hike is considered moderate in difficulty.
-It takes about 2 hours to hike to the waterfall and back.
+• The roundtrip distance to the waterfall is 2.6 miles and the hike is considered moderate in difficulty.

-Carry drinking water with you.
-Pets and bicycles are prohibited on the trail.
+• Pets and bicycles are prohibited on the trail.
 Learn more about pet restrictions in the park.

 Park footer